guosamuel/progressing-forward-front-end/README.md

 ##### Creating a New Project

-To create a new project, click on the "Show New Project Form" button in the "TO DO PROJECTS' column and the form displays as shown below:
+To create a new project, click on the "Show New Project Form" button in the "TO DO PROJECTS" column and the form will display as shown below:

 ![New Project Form Shown](https://github.com/guosamuel/progressing-forward-front-end/blob/master/READMEphotos/14.%20New%20Project%20Form%20Shown.png)